 It was decided during the design phase that no systematic errors over the rotational period of 6 hours or 21600 sec should be introduced by the time tags of the data.
 This means that the timing error should be below 10 nanoseconds over the period of 21600 seconds, which implies the frequency stability of the onboard clock below 10-12.
-For this reason, Gaia got an atomic (Rb) clock with the stability reaching ≤10-13 over the Gaia rotational period of 21600 seconds.
+For this reason, Gaia uses an atomic (Rb) clock with the stability reaching ≤10-13 over the Gaia rotational period of 21600 seconds.
 More details about the onboard clock is provided in the following section.

 Regarding accuracy, the official goal for the timing accuracy for Gaia was taken to be 1.7 microseconds.
 This accuracy represented a limit of accuracy achievable without any substantial upgrade of the timing hardware available at the ESA ground stations.